Vectrex Very Dead Repair

 10.7v on both sides so transformer looks ok.

-Withe the boards extracted I checked for a clock signal pin 34 on CPU
+With the boards removed I can more easily work on whats wrong.
+I checked for a clock signal pin 34 on CPU

 Looks good.
 I’m not sure the Vectrex is still very dead as this repair has sort of rendered it undead.
-Life signs remain faint.
+Life signs are very faint.

 Went through all the chips checking 5v and found the sound chip IC208 is showing only .2v on pin3.